tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 memory or when the data don't fit on one computer.
 (Some talk at Strata NY 2011 used this one.)
 More generally, we might say that data are "big" when they don't physically fit the world's standard data analysis tool, [Excel](/!/excel/).
+When this happens, you need to know something more about computers in order to store and analyze the data.

 Judging data-bigness by physical size works today, but the size that seems big today is different from what seemed big twenty years ago and from what will